Eli Williams

 Profile

-Eli Williams is a PhD candidate in the department of Sociology at the University of Notre Dame.
-Her research focuses primarily on gender, sexuality, and social movements.
-Eli's dissertation explores chosen families among LGBTQ+ people.
+Dr. Eli Williams is a Postdoctoral Teaching Scholar in the department of Sociology at the University of Notre Dame.
+Her scholarship focuses primarily on gender, sexuality, and social movements.
+Eli's current research explores chosen families among LGBTQ+ people.
 The project answers research questions about motivations, challenges and rewards, and political implications of chosen families.
 Eli is preparing a book manuscript about the lesbian history of South Bend, Indiana.
-Last year, she served as a teaching apprentice in Notre Dame’s Gender Studies Program.
-Before beginning graduate school, she graduated Phi Beta Kappa from Smith College as a Study of Women and Gender major.
+With a passion for teaching, she has served as a teaching apprentice in Notre Dame’s Gender Studies Program and a graduate associate for the Kaneb Center for Teaching Excellence.
+Before coming to the University Notre Dame for graduate school and her postdoctoral appointment, she graduated Phi Beta Kappa from Smith College as a Study of Women and Gender major.
 She earned a Masters in Leadership Studies from Meadville Lombard Theological School, a Unitarian Universalist seminary in Chicago.
 Eli also served as Executive Director of The LGBTQ Center in South Bend, leading the organization through a pivotal moment of transformation.
-She is currently serving as graduate associate at the Kaneb Center for Teaching Excellence.